guestdaniel/GuestOxenham2022/README.md

-│   ├── absolute_thresholds  # Scripts to estimate absolute thresholds at a range of CFs │   ├── behavioral_data...   # Scripts to perform linear mixed effects modeling on behavioral data │   ├── tuning_curves        # Scripts to estimate tuning curves and Q10 values at a range of CFs │   └── vector_strength      # Scripts to estimate vector strength at a range of CFs ├── plots                    # .png files, exact matches for figures in manuscript ├── supplemental_figure_1    # Scripts to generate the supplemental figure ├── util                     # Miniature package to provide some functions used across repo (e.g., stimuli)
+│   ├── absolute_thresholds  # Scripts to estimate absolute thresholds at a range of CFs │   ├── behavioral_data...   # Scripts to perform linear mixed effects modeling on behavioral data │   ├── tuning_curves        # Scripts to estimate tuning curves and Q10 values at a range of CFs │   ├── vector_strength      # Scripts to estimate vector strength at a range of CFs │   └── data_coll...         # .zip file containing code used to collect and preprocess behavioral data ├── plots                    # .png files, exact matches for figures in manuscript ├── supplemental_figure_1    # Scripts to generate the supplemental figure ├── util                     # Miniature package to provide some functions used across repo (e.g., stimuli)